-Reload mode for the auxiliary timers T2 and T4 is selected by setting bit field TxM in the respective register TxCON to ' 100_B '.
-In reload mode the core timer T3 is reloaded with the contents of an auxiliary timer register, triggered by one of two different signals for Timer T4 and by one signal (T30FL/T30TL) for Timer T2.
-The trigger signal is selected the same way as the clock source for counter mode (see table above), i.e. a transition of the auxiliary timer's input or the output toggle latch T30TL may trigger the reload.
+Reload mode for the auxiliary timers T2 and T4 is selected by setting bit field TxM in the respective register TxCON to ' $100_B$ '.
+In reload mode the core timer T3 is reloaded with the contents of an auxiliary timer register, triggered by one of two different signals.
+The trigger signal is selected the same way as the clock source for counter mode (see table above), i.e. a transition of the auxiliary timer's input or the output toggle latch T3OTL may trigger the reload.